-Universal Design goes beyond accessibility – this story shows how design choices shape dignity and diversity, and how getting from point A to B is not enough.
+Hi there 👋 Universal Design goes beyond accessibility.
+This story shows how design choices shape dignity and diversity, and how getting from point A to B isn't enough.

 Let me describe the photo, or rather, the situation:

-The photo is taken inward to the train car.
+The photo was taken inward to the train car.
 Since I am using a wheelchair, I was directed to an open space near the toilets.

 There were no steps when I entered the train.
 I turned left, around a large toilet.
 There, marked with a wheelchair sign, was a space with a bike, a stroller, and a place for me to sit.